microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 from `[RW]ByteAddressBuffer` objects the data is assumed to already be in the expected target data format.
 When read from `groupshared` memory, the data may be in any arithmetic or packed data type.
-The type of the array must match the type of the matrix being loaded into, or it must be a `uint8_t4_packed` which may be used to represent matrix data at rest in any format.
+The type of the array must match the type of the matrix being loaded into, or it must be an integer or packed integer type which may be used to represent matrix data at rest in any format.

 This operation may be called in divergent control flow when loading a thread scope matrix, and must be called in uniform control flow when loading a wave